Are you wondering what the current median salary in Switzerland is and what salary you can expect?

 But not only your technical knowledge is important in the workplace, but also your ability to express yourself and argue.
 The author Jack Nasher has written entertaining and very helpful books (also available as audiobooks).

-In many cultures, the The subject of money a taboo and even in Switzerland we are not exactly world champions in talking openly about money.
-But it can help you a lot to talk about your salary with colleagues and friends.
+In many cultures, the topic of money is taboo and even in Switzerland we are not exactly world champions when it comes to talking openly about money.
+However, it can be very helpful to discuss your salary with colleagues and friends.

 This way you can not only get a better orientation, but also find out if you are paid fairly compared to other colleagues.
 You will be surprised what your colleagues earn.